Record a webinar for free on any device

 Even better, you can polish the mp4 file using video editing tools like Adobe Premiere Elements and Apple iMovie.

-Now, let’s answer some frequently asked questions about recording a webinar.
+Now, let’s answer some frequently asked questions about recording webinars.

 FAQ on how to record webinars